hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 - [Data.ByteString.Builder](https://hackage.haskell.org/package/bytestring-0.12.1.0/docs/Data-ByteString-Builder.html)
 - [Data.Text.Lazy.Builder](https://hackage.haskell.org/package/text-2.1.1/docs/Data-Text-Lazy-Builder.html)

+In general, streaming libraries can be a more elegant and performant alternative to lazy Text/ByteString.
+We talk about that later in the chapter [Streaming](#streaming).
+But since much of the ecosystem uses lazy types, these are still relevant for practical purposes.

 ## Slicable vs non-slicable

 All strings are slicable, but some strings can slice without copying data.
 E.g. compare `Text` and `ShortText`: